 Data and Statistics

-The World Bank in April of 2010, as part of an Open Data Initiative released a new Website where you can access development data free of charge.
-This is an important development, in that many of the World Bank's materials used to be available via subscription only, and in limited formats (e.g. World Development Indicators.
-Take a moment to explore data.worldbank.org, and keep your eye on it, as the holdings will grow over time.
+In 2010, as part of an Open Data Initiative the World Bank released a new website where you can access development data free of charge.
+This is an important development, in that many of the World Bank's materials used to be available via subscription only, and in limited formats (e.g. World Development Indicators.)

 Need More International Sources?